braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/understanding_your_app_usage_data.md

 # Understanding your Overview data

-## Overview
+> The **Overview** page on the dashboard provides key mobile metrics for you to track and understand the performance of your app and gives you an at-a-glance high-level understanding of your app's userbase.

-The **Overview** page on the dashboard provides key mobile metrics for you to track and understand the performance of your app and gives you an at-a-glance high-level understanding of your app's userbase.
 The following are the definitions of these statistics, how we calculate them, and why they should be important to you.

 ![Dashboard Screenshot][1]